-Founder and Principal, Lisa Moses, is a Designer and Educator based out of Denver, Colorado.
+Founder and Principal, Lisa Moses, is a Designer, Artist and Educator based out of Denver, Colorado.
 She believes design is a practice of liberation.

 For me, integrating multidisciplinary theory and practice in my work is what makes possible deep, progressive engagement.
 As a Designer, Artist and Teacher, I explore this ethos across a variety of disciplines.

 My work is transdisciplinary in nature.
 I recognize the interdependence of art, design, theory, history, technology and use these elements as parts of an integrated practice in the development of my projects.
 I like to delve into issues concerning the structure of built form and the consequences of formal composition, tectonic and spatial manipulation.
 This approach to design makes possible a profound apprehension of space.